OctopusDeploy/blog/blog/2018-06/octopus-release-2018.6.md

 ## Breaking Changes

 The only change we're making is to remove the `Octopus.Server.exe external-worker` command which let you use a single Tentacle to replace the built-in worker.
 If you are already using Tentacle as an external worker, we will automatically migrate it as the first worker in the default worker pool.
+Learn about [managing external workers](https://octopus.com/docs/administration/workers/external-workers) in Octopus Deploy 2018.6 and newer.

 Otherwise there aren't any breaking changes in this release so you can upgrade worry free!